 “We have very little black-grass, I believe that it mainly comes in on balers, if we see any plants, we rogue them immediately.
 The ryegrass problem isn’t terrible, some fields are rogueable, with a spattering of ryegrass, others have more of a problem but are still manageable.
 Headlands tend to be the main problem areas.”

-When the farm first started to get serious about ryegrass control, Mr Pugh a little bit frustrated about how much advice there was out there for black-grass but not for ryegrass.
+When the farm first started to get serious about ryegrass control, Mr Pugh was a little bit frustrated about how much advice there was out there for black-grass but not for ryegrass.

 “Most information was for black-grass control, but we needed to focus on ryegrass.
 Delayed drilling helps but not to the same degree.”